felixfavour/portfolio-v2/src/pages/stories/2022-year-in-review.md

 After Robin, I gained the confidence to start [Revaise](https://revaise.com).
 The process that led to Revaise’s birth is a simple one, actually.
 I saw a problem with no existing solution, and I invited a friend to help me build one.
 This is me paraphrasing—the full story is [here](https://www.linkedin.com/posts/favourfelix_remotework-peerreview-productivity-activity-6998936201453821952-gARa?utm_source=share&utm_medium=member_desktop).

 The sail on this entrepreneur-ship has been an interesting journey for me because I get to do a lot of things, not just write code.
-I get to do sales and marketing and even make design and product decisions when the need arises.
+I get to make design and product decisions, and even do a little sales and marketing when the need arises.

-This is not to say being an entrepreneur has been easy, not at all.
+This is not to say being an entrepreneur has been all fun and easy, not at all.
 I just love that I can’t predict what’s ahead.

 ## Creative Writing